mozilla-services/docs/source/storage/apis-1.2.rst

     Possible HTTP status codes:

-    - **304 Not Modified:**  the current last-modified timen is less than or equal to the value specified in the *X-If-Modified-Since* header.
+    - **304 Not Modified:**  the current last-modified time is less than or equal to the value specified in the *X-If-Modified-Since* header.